Defense questions police work in trial of woman found in Vail dumpster

 The quesadilla incident

-In earlier testimony, under questioning from Deputy District Attorney Johnny Lombardi, Hayda’s ex-husband said he called police on the night of Feb.
-16, 2018, after Hayda threw a quesadilla he was cooking, then wrecked the couple’s kitchen.
+In earlier testimony, under questioning from deputy district attorney Johnny Lombardi, Hayda’s ex-husband said he called police on the night of Feb.
+16, 2018, after Hayda threw a quesadilla he was cooking, and then wrecked the couple’s kitchen.
 He said he feared for the safety of his children.

-The two were sleeping in separate rooms at the time when he said Hayda returned from Georgetown after dropping off her other son with the son’s father.
+The two were sleeping in separate rooms at the time, when he said Hayda returned from Georgetown after dropping off her other son with the son’s father.

 “It was a very wintery, snowy night, and it took a while,” he said.
 “She got home, clearly not happy, went straight into her room, came out, was very argumentative.
-I was making food for myself, a quesadilla, and she took it out of the toaster and threw it across the kitchen, then started to throw food that was in our fridge across the kitchen, then threw (our daughter’s) carseat across the kitchen table and that broke a picture.
+I was making food for myself, a quesadilla, and she took it out of the toaster and threw it across the kitchen, then started to throw food that was in our fridge across the kitchen, then threw (our daughter’s) car seat across the kitchen table, and that broke a picture.
 I picked up my son, who was in the room, and called 911.”

-Reiff also questioned Hayda’s ex-husband about his mental health, mentioning an incident where Dan Torgerson, formerly of the Vail Police Department, came to the couple’s home over an alleged psychotic episode.
+Reiff also questioned Hayda’s ex-husband about his mental health, mentioning an incident when Dan Torgerson, formerly of the Vail Police Department, came to the couple’s home over an alleged psychotic episode.

 Lombardi objected to the line of questioning.

-Reiff stated in front of the court that she was just trying to establish that both Hayda and her ex-husband each struggled with mental health issues and that it was substantive that Hayda’s ex-husband once “thought animals were talking to him.”
+Reiff stated in front of the court that she was just trying to establish that both Hayda and her ex-husband struggled with mental health issues and that it was substantive that Hayda’s ex-husband once “thought animals were talking to him.”

-Reiff also questioned Hayda’s ex-husband about injuries Hayda had during the first call where police arrested her.
+Reiff also questioned Hayda’s ex-husband about injuries Hayda had during the first call when police arrested her.

-“Those injuries were to the side of her face, the top of her forehead, and the crown of her head.
+“Those injuries were to the side of her face, the top of her forehead and the crown of her head.
 Do you recall the officers talking about the redness on her face and the bump on her head?”

 Reiff continued: “They asked you about those injuries, and you said she had been scratched by the dog and may have hit her head moving the car the day before.
 That’s what you told the officers.”